Divinity-dev/Capstone-project/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Html, css and javascript.
+> Html, CSS, and javascript.

 <details>
   <summary>Client</summary>